Annabella Piugattuk

-Annabella Piugattuk (born December 19, 1982) is a Canadian Inuit actress, notable for her role in the 2003 film The Snow Walker.
+Annabella Piugattuk (born December 19, 1982) is a Canadian Inuk actress, notable for her role in the 2003 film The Snow Walker.

 Early life

 Annabella Piugattuk was born December 19, 1982, in Frobisher Bay, Northwest Territories (what is now Iqaluit, Nunavut), Canada.
 She was raised with her four brothers and younger sister in Igloolik, a village with a population of 1,286 in Nunavut.
-Throughout her childhood, Annabella spent time with her grandfather, listening to his stories of their ancestral past and developing a deep understanding of Inuit tradition.
+Throughout her childhood, Piugattuk spent time with her grandfather, listening to his stories of their ancestral past and developing a deep understanding of Inuit tradition.
 She became adept at hunting and wilderness survival techniques.

 Acting career

 Annabella became interested in acting after her grade eight teacher involved her in a school play.
 At the age of 19, she read a story in the Nunatsiaq News about casting directors in town searching for actors for a new film, The Snow Walker.
+She was encouraged by her mother to audition.

-Encouraged by her mother, Annabella obtained a copy of the script from company representatives, who were distributing them.
-That Friday night, at a community dance with friends, Annabella was approached by casting director Jared Valentine, who asked her to audition for the role of Kanaalaq.
-After attending local auditions, the diminutive teenager (she is 4'9") and five other semi-finalists were flown to Vancouver to do screen tests.
+At a community dance with friends, Piugattuk was approached by casting director Jared Valentine, who asked her to audition for the role of Kanaalaq.
+After attending local auditions, the diminutive teenager (she is 4'9") and six other semi-finalists were flown to Vancouver to do screen tests.
 A few weeks after returning home, she received word that she was offered the part.

-In the film The Snow Walker, Annabella plays the character of Kanaalaq, a young Inuit woman who helps a Canadian bush pilot to survive the harsh conditions of the Northwest Territories following an airplane crash.
-Like the character she portrays, Annabella is an Inuit throat singer, and can fish, hunt seal and walrus, and make clothing out of caribou hides.
+In the film The Snow Walker, Piugattuk plays the character of Kanaalaq, a young Inuk woman who helps a Canadian bush pilot to survive the harsh conditions of the Northwest Territories following an airplane crash.
+Like the character she portrays, she can fish, hunt seal and walrus, and make clothing out of caribou hides.
 For her role in The Snow Walker, Piugattuk received a Genie nomination as best supporting actress in 2004.
+Her performance was commended by Susan Walker in the Toronto Star and by Liz Nicholls in the Edmonton Journal.

-In 2005, Annabella appeared in the TV miniseries Into the West in the role of Dancing Water.
+In 2005, she appeared in the TV miniseries Into the West in the role of Dancing Water.